Non-sexual touch is extremely powerful (healing to both bodies AND relationships)

 Because we use our hands for gripping and typing all day long, the first step of a good hand massage is to gently stretch the palm and fingers open.
 Start with your partner's right hand and stretch the palm and fingers open.
 Hold the stretch for about 5-10 seconds.
 Next, stretch each finger on your partner's right hand individually by gently pressing it away from the palm.
 Place a small amount of olive oil or other food-grade oil onto your spouse's right palm and use your thumbs to gently massage the oil into their palm and help the muscles to relax.
 When you've finished with the right hand, repeat the procedure for your partner's left hand.

 Another wonderful part of the body to massage is the scalp.
 For a scalp massage, the goal is to gently move the skin of the scalp and not just move the hair around.
 You'll know you're doing a great job if you don't hear the hair on your partner's head making a lot of noise.
 Place your fingers firmly yet gently on your partner's scalp and move your fingers in small circles.
 You'll want to make 3-5 circles and then move your fingers to a new spot and repeat the 3-5 circles.
 Continue moving your fingers to a new spot and gently yet firmly massaging until you've covered their entire scalp.

-The key for enhancing the benefits of these shared massages is to check in with your spouse for feedback to make the experience even more wonderful for them.
-As you become more comfortable with sharing these mini-massages, you'll also be building a deep connection and ability to communicate that will help you weather the inevitable storms of marriage and just may make your marriage divorce-proof.
+As you become more comfortable with sharing these mini-massages, you'll also build a deep connection and ability to communicate that helps you weather the inevitable storms of marriage and just may make your marriage divorce-proof.